RyanCyberAlexander/Iam-identity-automation/README.md

 > **Technical Note / Schema Dependency:**
 > In Okta, the API will reject any user payload containing undeclared profile attributes with an HTTP `400 Bad Request` error.
 Creating `contractEndDate` and `adminExpirationDate` inside Okta's Profile Editor first is a prerequisite; the directory schema must explicitly recognize these field names before the PowerShell script can write data to them.

+### 3. Privileged API Governance & Network Zone Allowlisting
+* **Operational Constraint:** Initial API token creation failed during service principal setup due to Okta's mandatory origin-network enforcement (`API calls made with this token must originate from`).
+* **Investigation & Security Principle:** Researching Okta's token governance model highlighted the requirement for **Defense-in-Depth** via **Network Zone IP binding**.
+Rather than treating API tokens as static bearer secrets, Okta requires privileged tokens to be bound to trusted administrative CIDR ranges or specific egress public IPs.
+This ensures that even if a token credential were leaked, unauthorized external API invocations from untrusted origins are blocked at the perimeter.
+* **Resolution:** Configured an authorized Okta Network Zone matching the administrative testing gateway, binding the token's origin scope strictly to trusted source IPs before executing automated provisioning calls.